Gullies on Mars: Aquifers

 Most of the gully alcove heads occur at the same level, just as one would expect if water came out of an aquifer.
 Various measurements and calculations show that liquid water could exist in aquifers at the usual depths where gullies begin.
 One variation of this model is that rising hot magma could have melted ice in the ground and caused water to flow in aquifers.
 Aquifers are layers that allow water to flow.
 They may consist of porous sandstone.
 The aquifer layer would be perched on top of another layer that prevents water from going down (in geological terms it would be called impermeable).
 Because water in an aquifer is prevented from going down, the only direction the trapped water can flow is horizontally.
 Eventually, water could flow out onto the surface when the aquifer reaches a break—like a crater wall.
 The resulting flow of water could erode the wall to create gullies.
 Aquifers are quite common on Earth.
 A good example is "Weeping Rock" in Zion National Park Utah.
 However, the idea that aquifers formed the gullies does not explain the ones found on isolated peaks, like knobs and the central peaks of craters.
 Also, a type of gully seems to be present on sand dunes.
 Aquifers need a wide collecting area which is not present on sand dunes or on isolated slopes.
 Even though most of the original gullies that were seen seemed to come from the same layer in the slope, some exceptions to this pattern have been found.
 Examples of gullies coming from different levels is shown below in the image of Lohse Crater and the image of gullies in Ross Crater.

 CTX image of the next image showing a wide view of the area.
 Since the hill is isolated it would be difficult for an aquifer to develop.
 Rectangle shows the approximate location of the next image.

 Gully on mound as seen by Mars Global Surveyor, under the MOC Public Targeting Program.
 Images of gullies on isolated peaks, like this one, are difficult to explain with the theory of water coming from aquifers because aquifers need large collecting areas.

 CTX image of part of Ross Crater showing context for next image from HiRISE.

 Gullies in Ross Crater, as seen by HiRISE under the HiWish program.
 Because the gullies are on the narrow rim of a crater and they start at different heights, this example is not consistent with the model of gullies being caused by aquifers.

 Gullies in two levels of a crater wall, as seen by HiRISE under HiWish program.
 Gullies at two levels suggests they were not made with an aquifer, as was first suggested.
 Location is Phaethontis quadrangle.

 Lohse Crater Gullies on Central Peak.
 Image located in Argyre quadrangle.
 Having gullies on a central peak runs counter to the idea that they were formed by an aquifer, as was first suggested.
+An aquifer could not exist on a small peak.